 Virginia Beach, Virginia

-Lynnhaven Oyster Co. was a small venture started and still owned by the Chalmers family.
+Lynnhaven Oyster Co. was started and is still owned by the Chalmers family.
 Operating out of Virginia Beach, Virginia, the farm is situated in Broad Bay, in the beautiful Lynnhaven River.
-Lynnhaven Oyster Company works closely with Cherrystone Aqua Farms and Lynnhaven River Now to produce large, delicious oysters and aid in the continued restoration of the waters.
-Due to the high salinity and constant current through the grounds, they are able to grow oysters that are meaty and salty, but also have a smooth, buttery finish.
-The Lynnhaven oyster is known around the world, and they are happy to share.
+Lynnhaven Oyster Company works closely with Cherrystone Aqua Farms and Lynnhaven River NOW to produce large, delicious oysters and aid in the continued restoration of the waters.
+Due to the high salinity and constant current through the grounds, they can grow oysters that are meaty and salty, but also have a smooth, buttery finish.

 Orchard Point Oyster Co.

 Orchard Points are grown in off-bottom cages, in the waters near the mouth of the Chester River in the Upper Bay Region of Maryland's Eastern Shore.
 Oysters are tumbled in small batches to promote a deep, consistent shell cup.
 For more information, visit http://orchardpointoysters.com.

 In 2001, when cousins, Ryan and Travis Croxton, set out to revive their grandfather's oyster company, the Chesapeake Bay had just recorded its lowest oyster harvest in history.
 The mission seemed clear: to resurrect the native Bay oyster and put it back on the map.
 Virginia is now seeing harvest tallies not witnessed in a generation, and Virginia now leads the entire East Coast in oyster production.
 Today, Rappahannock River Oyster Co. has a new mission: to celebrate good food grown well—or to put it another way, to celebrate our community of like-minded friends—because it's always been about more than just oysters.
 It's about good people doing great things.

 ShoreThing Shellfish, LLC